SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Experiments

-\subsubsection{Experiment Setup}
+\subsection{Experiment Setup}

-We simulate an economy with a maximum of 200 households.
-Simulation proceeds in two phases.
-During the initial phase, which lasts 36 steps (3 years), new households continue to enter.
-During the second phase, which lasts 144 steps (12 years, 48 quarters), the population remains fixed and we observe the simulation under steady-state conditions.
+We simulate an economy with a maximum of 1000 households.
+Each simulation proceeds in two phases.
+During the initial phase, which lasts 36 steps (3 years), new households gradually populate the city.
+During the second phase, which lasts 144 steps (12 years), the population remains fixed, and we observe the simulation under steady-state conditions.
 We use \texttt{gpt-4o-mini} for regular reasoning and \texttt{gpt-4} as the vision language model for establishment decision-making.
-Both are provided by Azure OpenAI API\footnote{\url{https://portal.azure.com/}} with default sampling parameter.
+Both are provided by Azure OpenAI API\footnote{\url{https://portal.azure.com/}} with default sampling parameters.
 We provide detailed examples of prompts and responses in Appendix~\ref{app:prompt_examples}.
+We also explore the robustness of SimCity across alternative LLMs in Appendix~\ref{app:robustness}.